 Who’s Running This Thing

-Everything you see here is built on that decision.
+Everything here is built on that decision.

 The Origin